DrCopyPaste/RecNForget/README.md

 - rework visual layout of windows (more consistency and maybe smaller nicer windows)

 # Nice to haves in future releases
+- allow toggling input device (default audio/mic/mixed/other?)
+- allow different output formats (like wave/mp3/ogg?)
 - allow hotkeys for other actions (like changing output file or replaying last recorded audio)
 - include how-to-build-file (maybe batch with msbuild)
 - icons for buttons
 - RecNForget can self-update (possibly querying github's releases page)
 - "gimmick" mode (allow using application as a sound board, binding hotkeys to different sound outputs, maybe even allow changing the output device they are output to (to insert sounds into a running mic session for example))
+- migrate to .net core (this is more out of curiosity than pure necessity, BUT it might be an interesting step towards trying to make RecNForget cross platform (whilst maybe getting smaller and more performant))

 # Credits
 - Code by [DrCopyPaste](https://github.com/DrCopyPaste)